1 of 5

 What’s It All About?

 Barcelona’s local cultural festivals, like those in many towns and cities with rich Catholic traditions, are often dedicated to a virgin or a saint.
 These celebrations are known as festes patronals (patron saint festivals).
 Since Sant Antoni draws its name from the long-vanished Church of Saint Anthony (which once stood in the adjoining neighborhood of El Raval), its festa major is celebrated annually in conjunction with the feast day of Saint Anthony the Abbot (January 17).
-As Saint Anthony, or “Anthony the Great,” is the Patron Saint of Animals, the festival attracts a good amount of pet-loving enthusiasts who bring along their furry friends to be blessed.
+As Saint Anthony, or “Anthony the Great,” is “co-patron” saint of animals (sharing the title with St. Francis of Assisi), the festival attracts a good amount of pet-loving enthusiasts who bring along their furry friends to be blessed.

 Where Do I Start?

 In case you aren’t familiar with the area, Sant Antoni is the hip, brunch-biting and serenely chill neighborhood that surrounds Antoni Rovira i Trias' majestic Mercat de Sant Antoni, built in 1882.
 There are numerous fringe events happening throughout its many nearby bars, schools and civic centers, so my suggestion would be to start your exploration outwardly from the market and venture along the popular thoroughfares of Carrer del Parlament, Carrer de Tamarit and Ronda de Sant Antoni.
+The festival is packed with concerts, DJ sessions, exhibits, foodie events, theater performances, children's activities, cooking workshops, beer and wine fairs, an artisan market, traditional dance performances, correfocs, bonfires and so much more.
 You can get the full schedule of events at fmsantantoni.com.

 1 of 4